What is CCUS and why is it key for the energy transition?

 What is CCUS, and how does it work?

-There are two key methods for removing CO2 in these settings.
+There are two key approaches for removing CO₂ in these settings.
 Pre-combustion technologies remove CO₂ from fossil fuels before they are burned to generate energy.
 Post-combustion removes the CO₂ generated by burning fossil fuel or other industrial processes.

 While pre-combustion is more efficient as a higher concentration of CO₂ can be released, these technologies typically need to be implemented from the design stage.
 Post-combustion technologies can be retrofitted to existing facilities and are also able to capture CO₂ from a broader range of industries.